Kaustubhsutar/sql-ecommerce-analysis-project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Kaustubh Sutar**.
-I’m a data enthusiast and aspiring data analyst skilled in Power BI, Excel, SQL, and Python, exploring Machine Learning & AI to turn data into actionable insights.
+I'm Kaustubh Sutar, a data enthusiast and aspiring Data Analyst & Data Engineer skilled in Power BI, SQL, Python, Excel, PySpark, and Databricks.
+I enjoy building scalable data pipelines, analyzing datasets, and creating dashboards that transform raw data into actionable business insights.

+I also have growing interests in Data Engineering, Machine Learning, and AI, continuously exploring modern technologies to expand my analytical and engineering capabilities.
 Let's stay in touch!
 Feel free to connect with me on the following platforms:

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/kaustubh-sutar-814134340/)